 - 1. The Applicant prepares an initial project concept.
-Following an informal discussion with the RFI, in which the RFI alerts the Applicant of environmental assessment requirements, the RFI distributes Environmental and Social Risk Assessment Form.
-The Applicant provides requested information and submits the filled in Environmental and Social Risk Assessment Form and other requested documentation to the RFI.
-It is the responsibility of the Applicant to initiate discussions with the MESPI or relevant Municipality in order to fulfil any local and national environmental review requirements (such as opinion on EIA procedure and/or other official approval/permits).
-It will be the responsibility of the Applicant to obtain the appropriate permits and licenses as required by national law in order to facilitate the clearance process with the MESPI or relevant Municipality.
+Following an informal discussion with the RFI, in which the RFI alerts the Applicant of environmental assessment requirements, the RFI distributes an Environmental and Social Risk Assessment Form (Annex III of this ESMP).
+The Applicant provides requested information and submits the filled Environmental and Social Risk Assessment Form and other requested documentation to the RFI.
+It is the responsibility of the Applicant to initiate discussions with MESPI or relevant Municipality in order to fulfil any local and national environmental review requirements (such as opinion on EIA procedure and/or other official approval/permits).
+It will be the responsibility of the Applicant to obtain the appropriate permits and licenses as required by national law in order to facilitate the clearance process with MESPI or relevant Municipality.
 By the time the Applicant contacts the RFI, all the permits and opinions/consents/approvals must be obtained.
 These requirements are considered separate, but parallel, to those presented here and satisfying them is the responsibility of the Applicant.
-The Applicant is responsible for validity and truthfulness of the provided information in Environmental and Social Risk Assessment Form and other documents. - 2.
-Based on the submitted Environmental and Social Risk Assessment Form the, RFI categorizes the sub-project (as A or otherwise non-eligible, B+, B-, C). - 2.1: For category C sub-projects, no further actions are required other than following RFIs internal environmental management procedures; - 2.2.
-For B+ category sub-projects RFIs draft Environmental and Social Risk Assessment Form to the KCGF (Environmental Expert) for review.
-KCGF confirms or corrects the screening result.
-RFI informs the Applicant on (i)
+The Applicant is responsible for validity and truthfulness of the information provided in the Environmental and Social Risk Assessment Form and other documents. - 2.
+Based on the submitted Environmental and Social Risk Assessment Form the, RFI (Risk Officer) categorizes the sub-project (as A or otherwise non-eligible, B+, B-, C).

-- category, (ii) required process and reports.
-Public disclosure for B+ projects will be as per World Bank requirements; - 2.3.
-For B- category sub-projects, the Applicant submits the Environmental and Social Risk Assessment Form to the RFI.
+- 2.1: For category C sub-projects, no further actions are required other than following the RFIs internal environmental management procedures; - 2.2.
+For B+ category sub-projects the draft Environmental and Social Risk Assessment Form is sent to KCGF (Environmental and Social Specialist) for review.
+KCGF confirms or corrects the screening and categorization result.
+RFI informs the Applicant on (i) E&S risk category, (ii) required process and reports.
+Public disclosure for B+ projects will be as per World Bank/ KfW/ EIB/ EIF requirements; - 2.3.
+For B- category sub-projects, the Applicant submits the completed Environmental and Social Risk Assessment Form to the RFI.
 For this type of category, approval from KCGF is not needed.
-The Environmental and Social Expert will provide assistance when required. - 3.
-If the sub-project is B+ category, the RFI sends the Applicant Environmental and Social Risk Assessment Form.
-The Applicant prepares it and sends it to the RFI (and KCGF and World Bank if required) for review and approval or comments.
-At this stage, the Applicant has already obtained Municipal Environmental Permit or Environmental Authorization and other permits if required by the national legislation.
-When RFI is satisfied with environmental documentation, approves it and disburses a loan and request the guarantee.
+The Environmental and social specialist will provide assistance when required. - 3.
+When an RFI is satisfied with the environmental documentation provided by the Applicant, the RFI approves the application, disburses a loan and requests the guarantee.
 The Applicant implements the mitigation and monitoring measures in the Corrective Action Plan.
-RFI's will be performing supervision and propose corrective actions if needed.
-At least first 3 Environmental and Social Risk Assessment Forms of each RFI will be subject to KCGF review and approval. - RFI reports the environmental compliance to KCGF in regular progress reports, minimum once in six months.
+RFIs will perform supervision and propose corrective actions if needed.
+At least first three (3) Environmental and Social Risk Assessment Forms of each RFI will be subject to KCGF review and approval. - RFI reports the environmental compliance to KCGF in regular progress reports, minimum once in six months.
 KCGF carries out supervision of selected B+ subprojects. - 5.
-For all category B sub-projects, established significant non-compliance will be reported in the Environmental Audit Report and to KCGF.
-RFI's must keep records of Environmental and Social Risk Assessment Forms, and relevant associated documents (e.g., waste manifests and records, complaints).
+For all category B sub-projects, any established significant non-compliance will be reported in the Environmental Audit Report and submitted to KCGF.
+RFs are required to keep records of Environmental and Social Risk Assessment Forms, and relevant associated documents (e.g., waste manifests and records, complaints).
 In addition to the supervision, Environmental Audits will be assessed against these documents.

-Article 13 Grievance Redress Mechanism
+Article 12 Grievance Redress Mechanism